1. PCC Managed Options

 3. Fully Funded Summer Programs

 The following programs are offered to U.S. undergraduate students and are fully funded for selected students - in other words, all program costs (airfare, tuition, housing and meals, and cultural activities) are covered for you if you are chosen to participate!
-Contact the PCC study abroad advisor, Ali Garfinkle, to find out more about these options and to begin the application process!
+Contact the PCC education abroad advisor, Ali Garfinkle, to find out more about these options and to begin the application process!

 Fulbright UK Summer Institutes: The US-UK Fulbright Commission sponsors 3-6 week summer programs for U.S. first-year and second-year college students to study at universities in England, Scotland, Wales, and Northern Ireland.